DataJuggler/BlazorGallery/SQL/README.md

 # News

+1.4.1
+6.24.2023: Sign Out now clears the GalleryOwner and SelectedFolder from MainLayout, which prevents the folders from showing after you sign out.

 1.4.0
 6.24.2023: I created a MainGalleryComponent, MainGalleryImageViewer, Gallery page and the database has a new view MainGalleryView and two new stored procedures MainGalleryView_FetchAll and